MelSumner/ember-a11y-roadmap/conversation-prep.md

 # Conversation Prep
 This document is intended to help prepare an Ember expert for a conversation about accessibility and assumes no prior knowledge.

-This prep document is divided into three main sections:
+This prep document is divided into two main sections:

 1. Screen Reader Basics
-2. A11y in Ember
-3. Reference Materials & Additional Resources
+2. Reference Materials & Additional Resources

 ## Screen Reader Basics